 OMAG has been asked whether the 2nd Amendment would override this federal prohibition.
 We believe it would not.
 The U.S. Supreme Court has held that the 2nd Amendment only protects a person's right to possess a handgun at home.[ii]
 It does not create a right to carry a handgun in public nor does it create a right to possess or carry shotguns and rifles.
 Even if it did, it is unlikely that a court would extend those protections to on-duty activities of public employees.
 Employees do not enjoy 1st Amendment protection when they speak pursuant to their official job duties.[iii]
 The government is given greater latitude in searching its workplace (4th Amendment) and questioning its employees (5th Amendment) than apply when government searches or questions citizens.[iv]
 There is no reason to believe that the 2nd Amendment would receive greater protection.

 Commercial Drivers Licenses are regulated at the federal level, where marijuana remains illegal.
 The U.S. Department of Transportation has made its position clear as to both Medical and Recreational Marijuana laws adopted by the various states.
-SQ 788 may prohibit an employer from taking action against a Medical Marijuana license holder based solely on a positive drug test, but it does not prohibit the employer from taking action based on the consequences of a positive drug test.
+The medical marijuana statutes may prohibit an employer from taking action against a Medical Marijuana license holder based solely on a positive drug test, but it does not prohibit the employer from taking action based on the consequences of a positive drug test.

 DOT prohibits a person from performing safety sensitive functions after they have failed a drug test.
 There is a difference between disciplining the employee for failing a drug test and disciplining an employee for losing their ability to perform job duties that require a CDL.
 The issue will be consistency.
 If the municipal employer treats license holders who test positive for marijuana more harshly than other CDL drivers who lose their ability to perform CDL duties for other reasons, then the argument will be that the positive drug test, and not the loss of the ability to perform CDL duties, was the basis for the disciplinary action.